 In many areas of the country, it's customary to give your day care provider a special thank you at the holiday time.
 After all, this is someone who your child spends significant time with.
 This is someone who has a big impact in your child's lives.

 Something to eat Many times, people don't want more stuff!
 They have all the toys they need.
 They have their environment all set up.
-And if you don't know them very well, it might be hard to think of a special outing that they'd enjoy.
-So how about something that they can eat?
-Ideas in this category include: gift certificates to restaurant, a freezer meal from your personal kitchen, pizza delivered to her house, or a place that delivers some wonderful treats (like Omaha Steaks, Edible Arrangements or Harry and David).
-This can be a great option for moms that are busy — just a few clicks on the internet and your gift can be on its way!
+And if you don't know them very well, it might be hard to think of a special outing they'd enjoy.
+So how about something they can eat?
+Ideas in this category include: gift certificates to restaurant, a freezer meal from your personal kitchen, or a wonderful treat delivered to her house (from places like Omaha Steaks, Edible Arrangements or Harry and David).
+This can be a great option for moms that are busy—just a few clicks on the internet and your gift can be on its way!
 If your child is in a day care center, you might be able to join in with a couple of other families and have breakfast or lunch brought in for the staff.
 Maybe bagels and cream cheese, pizza or sub sandwiches would be a bright spot in their day.

 No matter what you do, it's a good time of year to say thank you!
 If nothing else, a heartfelt card telling them that you appreciate them (and why!) would be much appreciated!